SMDMANSOOR/house-damage-image-severity-classification/README.md

 - Fine-tuning the model for additional training epochs

 With sufficient data, the observed misclassification issues are expected to be **significantly reduced or eliminated**.

+## 🐍 Environment & Kernel Information

+- **Python Version:** 3.9.x
+- **Jupyter Kernel:** Python 3.9 (ipykernel)

+This notebook was developed and tested using **Python 3.9**.
+For best compatibility and consistent results, it is recommended to run the notebook using the same Python version.